 Twins trade Denard Span for Nationals' 2011 first round pick

-Fangraphs.com had an excellent write-up on Meyer, noting that his 97-98 MPH fastball is very impressive in addition to his slider - which Baseball America consider the system's best after the 2011 season.
-Here's Mike Newman's (Scouting the Sally) scouting report on Meyer's secondary stuff:
+Fangraphs.com had an excellent write-up on Meyer, noting that his 97-98 MPH fastball is very impressive in addition to his slider - which Baseball America considered the system's best after the 2011 season.
+From the Fangraphs.com's article, here's Mike Newman's (Scouting the Sally) scouting report on Meyer's secondary stuff:

 [FONT=Microsoft Sans Serif]Meyer mixed in an upper-80′s slider with tight, late break.
 At its best, his arm action was identical to that of his fastball and it profiled as at least an above-average pitch.
 However, Meyer’s inconsistent mechanics caused him to intermittently drop his elbow or collapse his back leg leading to at least a handful of “hangers” up in the zone.
 Repetition and experience may help to iron these issues out, but once again, Meyer’s size and previous track record leaves questions as to how seamless those adjustments will be.

 [/FONT][FONT=Microsoft Sans Serif]

 The most surprising aspect of Meyer’s outing was a changeup which was significantly better than expected.
 At 87-88 MPH, it was a harder change, but his arm action and late drop leaves the projection of an average third pitch — a key for projecting a starting pitcher.
 Once again, his command was inconsistent causing him to leave the pitch up and out to right-handed hitters too often, but it’s a strong starting point to build from.[/FONT]

 [FONT=Microsoft Sans Serif]Newman went on to say that the name that popped into his head the most was "Matt Clement" - a promising pitcher who never lived up to the hype.